pypa/build/docs/source/index.rst

 Compability
 ===========

-``python-build`` is verified to be compatible with the following Python
+``casei`` is verified to be compatible with the following Python versions:
-versions:

 - 2.7
 - 3.5